-- I can examine how the Councils of Jerusalem, Nicea, Constantinople, and Ephesus focused on preserving the Apostles' teaching on the Person of Christ. - I can understand why our Church does not recognize the Council of Chalcedon and subsequent Councils as faithful to the Apostolic Faith. - I can explain how St. Dioscorus faithfully defended the Faith as taught by St. Cyril and all the preceding Church Fathers.
+- I can examine how the Councils focused on preserving the true understanding of Christ. - I can understand why our Church does not recognise the Council of Chalcedon. - I can explain how St. Dioscorus defended the true Faith

 The early Church flourished as the disciples of Christ spread the good news of the Gospel, baptizing many and journeying across the world.